Purdue-CS193/homework-0-lindarxu/index.md

 - The class isn't that large.
 - The teachers are cool.
 - It feels like a collaborative environment rather than a competitive environment.
 - The PSO instructor for P13 is cool.
+- I like the color scheme of the slides.

 ## Welcome to GitHub Pages